nunofachada/cf4ocl/docs/02_tutorial.md

 }
 ~~~~~~~~~~~~~~~

-Compile it and run it.
+Compile and run the code.
 As expected, nothing special happens yet.

 ### Creating and building the program

 _cf4ocl_ provides several constructors for creating
 @ref CCL_PROGRAM_WRAPPER "program objects".
-When a single OpenCL C
+When a single OpenCL C kernel source
-kernel source file is involved, the most adequate constructor is
+file is involved, the most adequate constructor is
 ::ccl_program_new_from_source_file():

 ~~~~~~~~~~~~~~~{.c}